 - PO 1.
 Perform administrative, service, and technical functions of professional practice in libraries and information centers. - PO 2.
-Use existing and emerging technologies to meet system, user, and other needs in libraries and information centers. - PO 3.
+Use existing and emerging technologies to meet needs in libraries and information centers. - PO 3.
 Integrate relevant research to enhance work in libraries and information centers. - PO 4.
 Demonstrate professionalism in their work in libraries and information centers.